Travel

 5. Check Out the Authentic Markets

 The Strip District has historically been a destination for families to do their grocery shopping.
 For this reason, you will find more grocery stores than other kinds of shops.
 The best part is most are authentic cultural markets with imported foods you can’t otherwise find.
-If you’re either staying somewhere you can cook a meal, or on a rod trip and can take stuff home, I must say, you need to shop at a market.
+If you’re either staying somewhere you can cook a meal, or on a road trip and can take stuff home, I must say, you need to shop at a market.

-S & D Polish Deli
+S & D Polish Deli Pittsburgh

 S & D Polish Deli in Pittsburgh